 Telessaude is the new hope

 In Porto Alegre, located in southern Brazil, all this is changing with the “Telessaude” program offering assistance to people like Dona Claudete.
-Visionary medical and technological solutions from ZEISS are making this possible by connecting remote clinics via telemedicine technology.
+Visionary, customized medical and technological (data management) solutions from ZEISS are making this possible by connecting remote clinics via telemedicine technology.
 In this chapter of fighting poverty through progress, patients who are prepared to take a new approach to health care have the chance of achieving optimal vision.

 The eight-person team at the remote eye care clinic gives Dona Claudete a warm welcome.
 They ask if she is taking any medication or has diabetes.
 Looking slightly overwhelmed, the older woman responds by saying no. It seems as if she would rather be back at her humble home, where the world is extremely small, but also manageable.